ENCCS/intermediate-mpi/content/derived-datatypes.rst

    };

 ``Pair`` is a new type.
 From the compiler's point of view, it has status on par with the fundamental datatypes introduced above.
-The C standard mandates *how to* represent this in memory and the compiler will generate machine code to comply with it.
+The C standard makes requirements on *how to* represent this in memory and the compiler will generate machine code to comply with it.